CollinPoetoehena/DevOpsCourse_Project/terraform/README.md

 export $(grep -v '^#' .env | xargs)
 # Verify loaded environment variables with one of the variables in the .env file, such as
 echo $AWS_ACCESS_KEY_ID
+# TODO: if .env file does not work, use the TODO at the bottom of this file with manual export command in terminal

 # Navigate to the terraform directory
 cd terraform